Malt raises $97M at a $489M valuation for its freelance marketplace for developers – TechCrunch

 “We are going after those who charge a few hundred dollars per day and connecting them with mid- and large-sized companies,” said Huguet, who described Malt as very different from the likes of Fiverr, which also lets people find skilled workers but focuses on finding the lowest bidder for a job.
 “You search for a specific freelancer as the employer.
 You don’t post a specific task for freelancers to respond.”
 The average time of engagement is around three weeks but might be as long as three months, he said.

 What has been interesting — and has definitely had an impact on how Malt has grown, and the investment it’s announcing today — is how much the working world has shifted in the last year and a half.
-Not only has Covid-19 changed how people work in offices — if they are working in offices at all anymore — but the rapidly changing circumstances have somewhat played into the idea of building out work strategy on more concrete short- and medium-term goals, with longer-term remaining a conditional.
+Not only has COVID-19 changed how people work in offices — if they are working in offices at all anymore — but the rapidly changing circumstances have somewhat played into the idea of building out work strategy on more concrete short- and medium-term goals, with longer-term remaining a conditional.
 This fits the kind of jobs that Malt typically helps fill requirements for, and the changes also has meant more workers coming into Malt’s universe looking for work.

-“What we can see already and predict in the next quarters is that we will be a post covid winner,” Huguet said.
+“What we can see already and predict in the next quarters is that we will be a post COVID winner,” Huguet said.
 “People are now considering different options.
 The idea of a full-time employee was that when everyone was in office people knew how to work 9-6, and that’s what was expected.
 Now that people are working on projects, employers are more open to consultants.
 This plus the bigger hiring freezes helped us grow much faster.
 The market and the mindset have changed.”

 Similarly, people who might have previously looked first for full-time employment are now feeling more secure putting their eggs into the freelance basket.
 “More than 90% of freelancers are joining us by choice,” he added.